Harassment by creditors

 The FCA has rules and guidance about debt collection.
 Although the FCA cannot take up your individual case, they can refuse or revoke the firm's authorisation or, for example, fine the firm.
 It may be worth reminding the creditor that breaching the rules could affect their FCA authorisation.

 More about the FCA rules and guidance on debt collection in the FCA's Consumer Credit Sourcebook at www.fca.org.uk.

 You may have borrowed money from a money lender who is not FCA authorised.
 These lenders are often called loan sharks and they may physically or verbally threaten you if you can't pay back the money.
 They also charge extremely high rates of interest, which means you may end up owing much more money than you originally borrowed.

 It's important to remember that loan sharks are breaking the law by lending you money in this way.
 They can’t enforce the high rates of interest they are trying to charge.
 You can’t be legally made to pay back the money and you have not broken the law if you don't pay it back.

-If you are being harassed or threatened by a loan shark, you can report them in confidence in the following ways:
+If you are being harassed or threatened by a loan shark, you can find out how to report a loan shark on GOV.UK.